-ICS-A: Absolute value of concentration for all non-spiked project analytes < 1/2 LOQ (unless there is a noted trace impurity on the Manufacturer's certificate of analysis from one of the spiked analytes);
+ICS-A: Absolute value of concentration for all non-spiked project analytes < 1/2 LOQ (unless there is a noted trace impurity on the Manufacturer's certificate of analysis from one of the spiked analytes).

-ICS-AB: Within \pm 20% of true value (not needed if instrument can read negative responses).
+ICS-AB: Within ± 20% of true value (not needed if instrument can read negative responses).

-For SIC in Method 6010D, there are two types of solutions that are used.
-Individual element SIC solutions are performed when the instrument is initially setup, and periodically (at least once every 6 months) thereafter.
-The mixed element SIC solution is used daily to check that the instrument is free from interference from elements typically observed in high concentrations and to check that any interference corrections applied are still valid.
-The SIC solutions must be used regardless of whether or not interelement corrections are applied.
-They evaluate both potential spectral interferences and the accuracy of any correction equations.
+For SIC in Method 6020B, mixed element SIC solution is used daily to check that the instrument is free from interference from elements typically observed in high concentrations and to check that any interference corrections applied are still valid.
+The SIC solution must be used regardless of whether or not interelement corrections are applied.
+They evaluate both potential elemental and molecular-ion isobaric interferences and the accuracy of any correction equations.

-The daily mixed element SIC solution is used as an ongoing daily check of freedom from spectral interferences.
-The mixed element SIC solution is analyzed at least once per day, immediately after the initial calibration.
-The concentration measured for any unspiked target analytes must be less than ± the LLOQ.
+The mixed element SIC solution is analyzed at the beginning of an analytical run or once every twelve hours.
+The concentration measured for any unspiked target elements must be less than 2 times ± the LLOQ.
 If this criterion is not met then sample analysis may not proceed until the problem is corrected, or alternatively, the LLOQ may be raised to twice the concentration observed in the SIC solution.